Flight Club London | Teched-Up Darts, With Cocktails

 FLIGHT CLUB VICTORIA

-Their latest addition, Flight Club Victoria is notable for making Victoria a place that you’d actually want to go.
-The place is absolutely huge, and has really trebled down on the funfair theme.
+Flight Club Victoria is notable for making Victoria a place that you’d actually want to go.
+The venue is absolutely huge, and has really trebled down on the funfair theme.
 There’s huge booths to relax in, with oches (that’s the dart lane) surrounded by suitably Victorian attractions, from shooting galleries and willow-patterned plate smashing, to an area with a ceiling completely covered in teddy bears.
 There’s also, for the first time, a lot of outside space, with an English country garden (complete with a red telephone box) and a circular decked seating area that bears an uncanny resemblance to the Love Island firepit.
 VIEW DETAILS

 FLIGHT CLUB ISLINGTON

 Housed in a deeply old fashioned former pub, this Islington venue is bedecked with some deeply old fashioned decor – there’s a vintage, Victorian-era fairground vibe, some peeling wallpaper, and ancient family heirlooms on the walls.
 Of course, the tech is all bleeding-edge, as usual, and in this venue that tech is packed into just four oches (that is, boards).
-And it’s a decent reminder of what makes Flight Club so good in the first place: each board is a semi-private are in itself, with its own dedicated seats, and barriers separating it from the rest of the space.
+And it’s a decent reminder of what makes Flight Club so good in the first place: each board is a semi-private area in itself, with its own dedicated seats, and barriers separating it from the rest of the space.
 VIEW DETAILS

 If you like darts and booze… you’ll need this list of activity bars for your reference.